wkndavid/replace_shp_xlsx_csv_geo/README.md

 # Install python && pip (package installer python) or use venv enviroment
 #
 # Clone the project in your machine,
-# Copy the command below:
+# Copy the command below and paste in any cli:
 #
 # git clone 'https://github.com/wkndavid/replace_shp_xlsx_csv_geo'
 #